fawn Lily Botanica | lilac flowers freshly picked in jar

 Not only can you use fresh lilacs in these versatile recipes, but you can also use roses, lavender, chamomile, rosemary, tulsi, mint, lemon verbena, and other flowers and aromatic herbs throughout the year.
 So, make sure to save these recipes and refer back to them whenever you have freshly harvested botanicals on hand because the possibilities really are endless!

-Lilac Infusion for Lilac Infused Cocktails, Lilac Elixir, or Lilac Bitters
+Lilac Infusion for Making Lilac Infused Cocktails, Lilac Elixirs, or Lilac Bitters

 Lilac infusions are a versatile way to utilize lilac flowers since the infused liquor can be used in cocktails, elixirs, or bitters.
 Here are the steps to make a lilac infusion, plus the extra steps to transform the infusion into bitters or an elixir.